Olafcio1/ProtocolExtension/README.md

 </div>

 ## 🤔 What is ProtocolExtension
-PX* adds more packets to the game so servers can further customize playing experience without making their own client-side mod for the clients to install.
+PX* adds more packets to the game so servers can further customize gameplay without making their own client-side mod for the clients to install.

 This makes it easier for both the servers, and the players, as it is a universal solution for potentially lots of servers, without degrading user experience - you can still play servers without PX with PX installed client-side, and on servers with PX without it installed client-side.